diverenforce/landing-page/README.md

 For now the first image in the first section is from a scene from Adventure time season 3 episode 16.

 Logo picture is wild berry princess from at, taken from fandom.

+third picture aka hollow knight- art by syanart.
+I got it from displate